tracking-exposed/eu19/action-extension-page.md

 ## Social scientists
-might stop to struggle with technical complexities and platform secrecy.
-Our goal is to enable them in testing the impact of personalization algorithms.
-Follow our page on [organize your algorithm test](...), and [compare among peers](...)
+It can be a struggle to study personalisation algorithms when you are confronted with technical complexities and platform secrecy.
+Our goal is to assist researchers analysing the social impact of personalisation algorithms.
+Check out our pages on [organising algorithm tests](...), and [comparing results among peers](...)

 ## Every Facebook user
-represent a unique point of observation of the network.
-More diverse we are, an more we can collect evidences of deceptive advertising, misleading communication.
-Also, more diverse is your curiosity, and more variety of usage we can provide.
-To contribute, install the extension
+Users represent a unique point of observation on the network.
+As our community becomes more diverse, we can collect more complete evidence of deceptive advertising, misleading communication, and abuse of influence.
+And as our community's curiosity grows, we can respond with a greater variety of usage.
+To contribute, install the extension.

 ## Whoever knows how to transform data
-We have an opendata strategy; our goal is to keep protected individuals but let possible analyze social phenomena.
-Check it out if you are a developer knowing dataviz, a data scientist or a data analyst.
+We follow an open data strategy–our goal is to protect users while enabling analysis of social phenomena.
+If you are a dataviz developer, data scientist or data analyst, we'd love to collaborate with you!

-## political candidates and advertisers
+## Political candidates and advertisers
-Whoever pay to have a facebook presence, by sponsored content or community efforts, would never understand how the algorithm treat their content.
-You might believe to be _disintermediated_ but if fact you are not.
+If you have a sponsored Facebook presence, you might believe your communications are _disintermediated_, but they are not.
+We want to help you better understand how the algorithm treats your content.
+Reach out to us!